 4.You can see ducts that are misshapen.

-5.You smell a strong mildew odor when your HVAC unit is on.
+5.You smell a strong mold smell when your HVAC equipment is heating or cooling.

-Having Service Experts Heating & Air Conditioning add new ductwork can make your home more comfortable—and healthier—through better temperature control and air quality.
+Having Service Experts Heating & Air Conditioning add new ductwork can make your home more comfortable—and healthier—through improved temperature regulation and air quality.
 Plus, it can boost your furnace’s and air conditioner’s efficiency.